MESSAGEix requires GAMS.

 import message_ixis used in Python code.
 The

-[docs,reporting,tests,tutorial]extra dependencies ensure additional dependencies are installed.
+[docs,reporting,tests,tutorial]extra requirements ensure additional dependencies are installed.

 (Optional) If you will be using